-I believe that best way to contribute to sustainable development is with a focus on education, pride and ownership rather than dependency, volunteerism and aid.
+I believe that the best way to contribute to sustainable development is by focusing on education, pride and ownership rather than dependency, volunteerism and aid.
 As Amartya Sen said: Poverty is not just a lack of money, it is not having the freedom to realize one’s full potential as a human being.
-That is why the Amartya Foundation supports development by providing school sponsorships to adults and children, because we believe that being able to go to school is a freedom that everybody should have, regardless of age, gender or socio-economic background.
+That is why the Amartya Foundation provides school sponsorships to adults and children, because we believe that being able to go to school is a freedom that everybody should have, regardless of age, gender or socio-economic background.
 100% of AMARTYA’s profits goes to our projects.

 2016/2017 – The first project that we’ve done is one for The School Club Zambia.
 Amartya’s founder, together with her local partner Mabulani set up a school run chicken farm for Kariba South Primary School, a local school in Siansowa, rural Zambia.
 This was done together with the school’s Enterprise Committee, a group of pupils, teachers and community members.
 The farm is providing the school with a sustainable source of income, which helps them pay for teachers, teachers’ housing, furniture and school materials.

 The Amartya funds school sponsorhips for Zongwe Farming employees and children in the Sianowa community.
 Working together with Zongwe, the Amartya Foundation developed a scheme through which we fund schooling for the workers, and Zongwe will deduct K10 from their salary.
 This K10 will go towards sponsoring children in the community whose parents do not have the means to pay for their school fees, uniforms and schooling materials.